Print

 Summary

 The line chart widget is used to display a series of values over time, and can display multiple tags from multiple data sources or stacks.
-Choosing a time frame appropriate to your data and use case is key, as these will determine how densely packed your data points appear on the chart.
-Data above a certain level of density will automatically be decimated for ease of visual consumption.
-This widget is commonly used to reveal data trends over hours or days, and to compare the behavior of multiple devices running simultaneously by layering multiple tags in a single chart.
+Choosing a time window appropriate to your data’s sample rate is key, usually 1 to 2 hours maximum.
+Longer time windows that require large quantities of data will be automatically decimated for ease of visual consumption.

 Common applications